jlgutenson/nencarta/README.md

 conda activate nencarta_py310
 ```

-3. Run [Step 3](https://sites.google.com/d/1ZsHvRsvhcTeypNZzo--4Sgme-0VXxy3o/p/1D-YqvJ81lK82cOLO_0OH5dsTyzLl5PXw/edit) from the FloodSpreader documentation.

-4. Install the Automated Rating Curve (ARC) by cloning the repository and installing using the instructions provided [in ARC's README](https://github.com/MikeFHS/automated-rating-curve).
+3. Install the Automated Rating Curve (ARC) by cloning the repository and installing using the instructions provided [in ARC's README](https://github.com/MikeFHS/automated-rating-curve).

-5. Install the Curve2Flood by cloning the repository and installing using the instructions provided in [Curve2Flood's README](https://github.com/MikeFHS/curve2flood).
+4. Install the Curve2Flood by cloning the repository and installing using the instructions provided in [Curve2Flood's README](https://github.com/MikeFHS/curve2flood).

-6. Optional, if you want to compute direct economic consequences using the resulting flood inundation map, install Go-Consequences by cloning the repository and creating a Go-Consequences Docker container using the Dockerfile found [on Github](https://github.com/USACE/go-consequences).
+5. Optional, if you want to compute direct economic consequences using the resulting flood inundation map, install Go-Consequences by cloning the repository and creating a Go-Consequences Docker container using the Dockerfile found [on Github](https://github.com/USACE/go-consequences).

-7. Clone this repository and return to the command prompt window and navigate to where the NenCarta repository was cloned locally.
+6. Clone this repository and return to the command prompt window and navigate to where the NenCarta repository was cloned locally.

-8. Inside the NenCarta repository run:
+7. Inside the NenCarta repository run:
 ```bash
 pip install .
 ```

-9. You should be set up now.
+8. You should be set up now.
 You can run `flood-mapping -h` in your command prompt to see if things installed properly.
 Have fun you dirty animals!

+# How to Run NenCarta

 There are two ways to run NenCarta, either by providing a JSON input's filepath or via command line arguments.